Mildred A. Bonham

-Early life and education
+Early life

 Mildred Amanda Baker was born in Magnolia, Illinois, in August, 1840, her ancestors being from Virginia, South Carolina, and Tennessee.
 She was the eldest child of John Baker, an Oregon pioneer of 1847.
 Her parents removed to Oregon in 1847, settling in the Willamette Valley.

 Career

 In 1858, she married Judge Benjamin F. Bonham, of Salem, Oregon.
 In 1885, Judge Bonham was appointed Consul-General to British India, and removed his family to Calcutta the same year.
 There were seven children from her marriage, only two of whom survived, Raphael P. Bonham, United States Immigration Inspector, stationed at Astoria, Oregon, and Mrs. Winona Larkins, of Salem.

 Bonham always had a liking for literary work, but the cares of a large family and social duties gave her little leisure time, and it was not until her residence abroad that the opportunity came.
 During five years, her letters over the name " Mizpah" attracted much attention and were widely circulated by the Oregon and California press.
 Bonham had a gift of observing closely, and her descriptions of foreign scenes made a valuable addition to the knowledge of Anglo-Indian life and customs.
 Her letters from the Himalayas, Ceylon and other far-off places were considered the best.
 After returning to the United States, she gave several lectures on her experiences in the far East and life among the Zenanas.